AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 You can play [Half-Life: Alyx](https://www.half-life.com/en/alyx) with any [Steam-VR compatible system](https://www.half-life.com/en/alyx/vr).
 While the Oculus Go is not officially supported, it can be used to play many SteamVR games with the right hardware, software and configuration.

-So far I've played the first nine chapters of the game on my Oculus Go connected to my PC via Wi-Fi.
-Of course, the experience is not as fun or intuitive as with a 6DoF headset (Oculus Go has only 3DoF and doesn't have enough buttons), but the game is playable and I'm enjoying it.
+I've completed the game, playing on my Oculus Go connected to my PC via Wi-Fi.
+Of course, the experience is certainly not as fun or intuitive as with a 6DoF headset (Oculus Go has only 3DoF and doesn't have enough buttons), but the game is fully playable and I enjoyed it immensely.
 I'd rather buy an Oculus Quest to play the game with, but since I can't buy it now for a reasonable price where I live, the Oculus Go will do.

 ## How?